rhenter/django-api-client/docs/en/_sources/development/documentation.rst.txt

 Today we have 2 translations, being ``en`` (english) and ``pt_BR`` Portuguese, if you want to add one more, just add the prefix of the language that will be generated or updated in located in ``docs_src/source/locale/``

-* Generate new blocks to update
+* Generate the .po files to update

 .. code-block:: bash